gajus/slonik/README.md

     ($4, $5, $6)
 ) foo(a, b, c)
 WHERE foo.b IN ($7, $8)
 ```

-That is executed with the parameters provided by the user.
+This query is executed with the parameters provided by the user.

 To sum up, Slonik is designed to prevent accidental creation of queries vulnerable to SQL injections.